Yaalpo/kleine-Projekt/README.md

 # ![image](https://github.com/Yaalpo/kleine-Projekt/assets/44366073/39f8b05c-cd4d-4e6f-8d59-70a67054b9ed)
 # Pesto Pasta

-Make our filling vegetarian pesto pasta recipe for a quick, family-friendly dish you can throw together with storecupboard ingredients.
+Make our filling vegetarian pesto pasta recipe for a quick, family-friendly dish you can throw together with store cupboard ingredients.
 This supper couldn't be easier.

 ### Preparation time
 Total time: 5 minutes

-# Ingrediens
+# Ingredients
 - 500g pack spaghetti, fresh or dried
 -  2-3 tbsp pesto from a jar
-- 50g parmesan (or vegetarian alternative), shaved or grated
+- 50g Parmesan (or vegetarian alternative), shaved or grated

 # Instructions
 1. Boil spaghetti in a large pan according to pack instructions.
 2. Drain well
-3. Then the pesto and half of the Parmesan in a pan.
+3. Then put the pesto and half of the Parmesan in a pan.
 4. Put spaghetti into the pan and toss well.
-5. Put into a serving bowl, sprinkle with the remining parmesan and enjoy.
+5. Put into a serving bowl, sprinkle with the remaining Parmesan and enjoy.